fnsvalue-git/Web-BSASampleAppForChallenge/docs/ios/user/signUp.md

 ---

 ## GCCS Registration
-Use `requestMemberRegister()` from `GuardianService` to call the API that can handle GCCS registration request.
+Use `requestMemberRegister()` from `GuardianSdk` to call the API that can handle GCCS registration request.

 ### Parameter
 |Key|Value|Description|